frappe/erpnext/erpnext/docs/user/manual/en/stock/delivery-note.md

 If your Items are serialized, then for Product Bundle type of Items, you will have to update the Serial Number in the “Packing List” table.

-### Packing Items in to Cases, for Container Shipment
+### Packing Items into Cases, for Container Shipment

 If you are doing container shipment or by weight, then you can use the Packing Slip to breakup your Delivery Note into smaller units.
 To make a Packing Slip